 Users with color blindness should seek assistance in interpreting the results of this test.

-PERFORMANCE CHARACTERISTICS
+PERFORMANCE CHARACTERISTICS:

-During a clinical study conducted in 2006 comparing samples of Accutest H. pylori Urease Test with histology, Accutest H. pylori Urease Test was shown to be 100% specific and sensitive for H. pylori in relation to histology.
+During a clinical study conducted in 2006 comparing samples of Jant Accutest RUT with a predicate device, Jant Accutest RUT was shown to be 100% specific and sensitive for H-Pylori in relation to equivalency.